 To test this out, they decided to release a small amount of water and create their very own PMC.
 They specifically launched at a time – January in the Arctic – which is typically inhospitable to the formation of PMCs, hoping they could nevertheless catalyze one.

 The Super Soaker rocket launched in the early morning hours of January 26, 2018, from Poker Flat research range in Fairbanks, Alaska.
-It reached an altitude of about 53 miles when the team triggered the explosion of their cannister of about 485 pounds of water.
+It reached an altitude of about 53 miles when the team triggered the explosion of their canister of about 485 pounds (220 kilograms) of water.
 Eighteen seconds later, the beam from a ground-based laser radar detected the faint echo of a PMC.

 The researchers plugged those measurements into a model that simulated PMC production.
 They wanted to know how the air where the water was released would have had to change in order to create a PMC like the one they observed.

 “We don’t have direct temperature measurements of the cloud, but we can infer that temperature change based on what we think is required for the cloud to form,” Collins said.

 The model showed that significant cooling must have happened.
 “The only way with the amount of water present that we could get a cloud form was to say that in the body of the cloud, there was a temperature drop – about 45 degrees Fahrenheit ( 25 degrees Celsius) in temperature.”
 Simply introducing water to the region, the results suggested, led to a significant local temperature drop.

 “This is the first time anyone has experimentally demonstrated that PMC formation in the mesosphere is directly linked to cooling by water vapor itself,” Azeem said.